Documentation/API Reference

 Authentication#

-Authenticate API requests using an API key or OAuth 2.0:
+Authenticate REST API requests with an API token:

 API Key Authentication